Best albariño wines to buy

 Looking for a crispy, zingy white wine to sip on?
 Our wine expert gives her lowdown on the best albariño wines to buy, from zesty lime notes to bracing sea-breeze freshness

 Looking for the best albariño wine?
 Want to know our pick of this Spanish grape?
-Read our expert guide then check out our favourite vineyards in the UK, best English Pinot Noir and best appassimento wine.
+Read our expert guide then check out our favourite vineyards in the UK, best English Pinot Noir and best appassimento wine for more wine inspiration.

 What is albariño wine?

 Whisper ‘albariño’ into the ear of any lover of Spanish wine and watch their eyes light up.
 Characterised by its aromatic peachiness, citric zip and saline minerality, crowd-pleasing albariño was once very much a wine geek secret.
 Now it’s firmly established as one of Spain’s most favoured white wine grapes.

 Its home is the coastal Rías Baixas region of Galicia (on the northwest tip of Spain), whose narrow estuaries, called rías, jut their craggy fingers into the Atlantic Ocean.
 Galicia is a long way from the parched plains and sun-soaked costas to the south – the landscape here is green and lush, and rainfall is high.
 It’s more reminiscent of the west coast of Ireland than of Alicante, and it shares more of Ireland’s Celtic cultural roots than those of the rest of Spain.